 Located in Montana’s Rocky Mountains, Glacier National Park is hands down one of the best national parks in North America.
 It’s filled with hundreds upon hundreds of scenic hiking trails, tons of camping areas, and plenty of wildlife to spark your excitement.
 Glacier National Park is also home to the Hidden Falls and Lake McDonald with its colorful pebbles.

-The problem is, many people come to Glacier and completely dismiss the fact that this amazing destination is just one of the many to see in Montana.
+The problem is, many people come to Glacier and completely dismiss the fact that this amazing destination is just one of the many to see when hiking Montana.

 The Pathway to Other National Parks